 \section{Threats to Validity}

-\textbf{Construct Validity:} The term \emph{example-based code generation} may also be associated with \emph{programming by demonstration}~\cite{demonstration}, where programmers (usually the end users) demonstrate operations on example data, and the computer records and generalizes these operations with programs.
+\textbf{Construct Validity.} The term \emph{example-based code generation} may also be associated with \emph{programming by demonstration}~\cite{demonstration}, where programmers (usually the end users) demonstrate operations on example data, and the computer records and generalizes these operations with programs.
 In this paper, we restrict the definition of \emph{examples} to the input-output pairs of the target functionality.
-The evaluation takes pass@k as the primary metric, which mainly concerns correctness but does not fully reflect code quality such as readability and maintainability.
-To enable further investigation in the community, we open-sourced all the generated code collected in our experiments~\footnote{https://anonymous.4open.science/r/InterCode}.
+The evaluation takes pass@k as the primary metric, which mainly concerns correctness but does not fully reflect code quality, such as readability and maintainability.
+To enable further investigation in the community, we open-source all the generated code collected in our experiments.